koladilip/sigl-studio/README.md

 ```

 ### Command Structure
-All SITL commands follow this standardized pattern:
+All SIGL commands follow this standardized pattern:
 ```
 ACTION ENTITY [WITH ATTRIBUTES] [AT POSITION] [MODIFIERS]
 ```